Getting Ready

 Ocracoke Lighthouse

-Built by hand in 1823, the Ocracoke Lighthouse will celebrate its 200th birthday this year!
-It is the oldest continuously operating lighthouse in North Carolina and the second oldest in […]
+Built by hand in 1823, the Ocracoke Lighthouse celebrated its 200th birthday in 2023!
+It is the oldest continuously operating lighthouse in North Carolina and the second oldest in the […]

 Springer’s Point Nature Preserve